databendlabs/databend-py/README.rst

 License
 =======

-ClickHouse Python Driver is distributed under the `Apache license`.
+Databend Python Driver is distributed under the `Apache license`.